For Khalil Cumberbatch, it was never a question of whether he would go to prison, but when.

 “Remembering our past by sharing human-centered stories of oppression and triumph is critical to repairing the harm of mass incarceration and identifying a clear path to national and local policy change,” said Glenn E. Martin, founder and president of JustLeadershipUSA.
 “States of Incarceration acknowledges the traumatic generational effects on the communities we’ve failed.
 It builds a new public memory and national narrative that are critical for guiding the path to a more restorative future.”

-Today the legacies of those injustices take many forms: systemic racism and poverty, harsh law enforcement tactics and policies, and economic interests that encourage the expansion of the prison-industrial complex.
-Despite being the land of the free, the United States has earned the disturbing distinction of being the world’s leading jailer: Despite having five percent of the world’s population, the country holds 25 percent of its inmates.
+Today the legacies of those injustices take many forms: systemic racism, harsh law enforcement tactics, steep prison sentences, and economic interests that encourage the expansion of the prison-industrial complex, Sevcenko said.
+Though known as the land of the free, the United States has earned the distinction of being the world’s leading jailer: It only makes up five percent of the world’s population, but holds 25 percent of its inmates.

 “We hope to build a platform of collective action to address the origins of the crisis we’re in and the legacies we see today,” Sevcenko said.
 “It includes dialogue about where we’re coming from and where we need to go from here.”